a-schneider-fmi/balloon-operator/README.md

 ### Communications configuration file

 An example is included in `comm.ini`.
 The configuration contains:
+* options in section `connection`:
+    * `type`:  type of connection to balloon, currently implemented options:
+        * `rockblock`: RockBLOCK service using SBD messages via IRIDIUM satellite link
+        * `file`: read data from local file
+    * `poll_time`: Time interval in seconds to poll for new messages (default: 30) Can also be selected in the GUI.
 * options in section `email`:
     * `host`: hostname to query mails with SBD messages via IMAP
     * `user`: username for IMAP